spryker/spryker-docs/docs/scos/dev/developer-getting-started-guide.md

 ## 5. Configuring Checkers

-In order to keep your code clean, we recommend using code checkers.To keep your code clean, we recommend using the code checkers.
+In order to keep your code clean, we recommend using code checkers.
+To keep your code clean, we recommend using the code checkers.

 ### Code Sniffer